Denmead Striders Summer Schedule - 2019

 We cannot all run as fast as Mo Farah, but we can train like him and the session on 03/07/19 will allow members to do that by copying a Mo Farah interval training session.
 How will your times compare?

 Your body needs to train in order to become accustomed to the faster pace of speed work.
 Listen carefully to the coaches, run at the pace directed and take the full recovery specified.
-During the interval, it is important to keep moving to prevent muscles getting cold and causing injury.
+During the interval, even on warm summer evenings it is important to keep moving to prevent muscles getting cold and causing injury.

 During the warmer weather, it is essential to stay hydrated so you can train at your best, it is better to drink little and often during the day so you are well hydrated.
 It is also a good idea to bring some water along to the session so you can ‘top up’ during the rest interval.

 As the weather can be changeable it is a good idea to bring along a lightweight long sleeve top as we can cool down very quickly after a session, especially at the start and end of the summer schedule.
 Also, as we approach the end of the schedule a reflective or light-coloured top will be required.